-During the BHS bird censuses conducted along the streetscapes, native street trees were assessed as providing greater habitat values for bird species than exotic trees, particularly for honeyeaters, lorikeets and insectivores (Figure 12).
+During the BHS bird censuses conducted along the streetscapes; native street trees were assessed as providing greater habitat values for bird species than exotic trees; particularly for honeyeaters, lorikeets and insectivores (Figure 14).
 These trees may also provide occasional habitat for endangered bird species such as the Swift Parrot.
 Insectivorous birds were expected to use a greater number of exotic street trees.

 Both native and exotic tree species provide flowering resources for honeyeaters and lorikeets, and the appropriate canopy structure and tree trunks for foraging insectivorous species.
 Native trees are expected to provide greater numbers and size ranges of hollows that can be potential nesting and/or breeding sites.
 Frugivorous bird species would be mainly limited to foraging in native fruit-bearing trees (or backyard fruit trees, which were not assessed as part of the BHS).
 The streetscape along Pigdon Street provides nesting habitat for Cockatoos in the Canary Island Date Palm trees.
-Other resources for Cockatoos occur along Stawell Street where Sheoak and Hakea species are present.
+Other resources for Cockatoos occur along Stawell Street where Sheoak and Hakea spp. are present.
 All the mapped significant habitat trees and street trees provide 'stepping stones' across the landscape for bird movement.

-Figure 12 Usage of street trees by various birds.
+Figure 14.
+Usage of street trees situated along streetscapes by bird feeding guilds

 The location and type (exotic, native or indigenous) of tree species will influence the range of bird species likely to inhabit the trees present.

 The exotic trees across the City of Yarra tend to generally be older, and whilst they do provide some refuge and nesting opportunities, it is only for a small suite of urban tolerant bird species.

 Native and/or indigenous tree species provide a wider range of habitat values across the full spectrum of bird species recorded in the municipality.
-Although many of these tree species are yet to reach their maturity, there are clear indications their resilience to drought and adaptability present a longer term option to sustain ecological function through the Climate Emergency in addition to providing a broader spectrum of shelter and foraging activities for birds, than those provided by exotic tree species.
+Although the bulk of these tree species are yet to reach their maturity, there is a clear indication (as depicted in Figure 14) that their presence is potentially providing a broader spectrum of foraging activities for birds, than those provided by exotic tree species.